Optibus picks up $107M for an AI-based planning and operations platform aimed at mass transportation – TechCrunch

 While cars have long been the default transportation option in many parts of the world for decades, we have seen a gradual shift even in the most unlikely of cities, like Los Angeles, where services are expanding not because people have suddenly decided they don’t love their cars, but because the growth in population has made the growth of more vehicles untenable.
 It’s led to a more extensive public transportation network, which has led to more people using it.

-“Effective public transportation is a critical part of a well-functioning society, and with the rise of new mobility options and electric vehicles, paired with the added challenge of the pandemic, city operators face more complexity than ever,” said Alex Ferrara, Partner at Bessemer Venture Partners, in a statement.
+“Effective public transportation is a critical part of a well-functioning society, and with the rise of new mobility options and electric vehicles, paired with the added challenge of the pandemic, city operators face more complexity than ever,” said Alex Ferrara, partner at Bessemer Venture Partners, in a statement.
 “Optibus stands out as a modern cloud-based solution that cuts through this complexity, allowing transit operators to plan routes and optimize schedules in minutes rather than days, promoting a more affordable and passenger-friendly experience.
 We are excited to partner with them as they build a global, world-class operating system for public transportation.”

 *Disclosure: Verizon Ventures is part of Verizon, which owns TechCrunch.
 This did not influence my decision to cover this news.